icy/rolo/README.md

 ## NAME

-  `rolo.rb` -- Prevents a program from running more than one copy at a time
+  `rolo` -- Prevents a program from running more than one copy at a time

 ## SYNOPSIS